NebraLtd/hm-diag/README.md

-# hm-diag
-Helium Miner Diagnostics
+# hm-diag: Helium Miner Diagnostics Container

 **hm-diag** is a small website that displays diagnostic information about a hotspot.
 The website is only accessible if you are on the same network as the hotspot.